-There are continuous requests for guidance to the Propeller Machine Language.
-Of course everything is well explained in the excellent Parallax documentation, however the didactical accent of Parallax seems to be on how to use SPIN with the hardware features of the Propeller.
+There are permanent requests for guidance to the Propeller Machine Language.
+Of course everything is well explained in the excellent Parallax documentations; the didactical accent of Parallax however seems to be on how to use SPIN with the hardware features of the Propeller.

-The advanced programmer soon recognizes (it takes from 1⁄2 hour to a fortnight) that he has to make his way to machine language programming when he wants to accomplish anything more than blinking LEDs or applying prefabricated "objects".
+But the advanced programmer recognizes soon (it takes 1⁄2 hour up to a fortnight) that he has to make his way to machine language programming when he wants to accomplish anything more than blinking LEDs or applying prefabricated "objects".

-This tutorial was not written for the beginner: You need already a good understanding of the Propeller's architecture and some background in successful SPIN programming.
-Of course you should also know how to use the PropellerTool (the IDE) and maybe Ariba's most useful PropTerminal.
+This tutorial was not written for the beginner: You need already a good understand of the Propeller's architecture and some background from successful SPIN programming.
+Of course you also know how to work the PropellerTool (=the IDE) and maybe Ariba's most useful PropTerminal.